How to Camp in Tonga

 Friendly Islands Kayak Company

-The Friendly Islands Kayak Company offer multi-day kayaking trips in the island groups of Vava’u and Ha’apai.
-Many of their tours involve camping each night of the trip or doing a mix of camping and staying in resorts.
+The Friendly Islands Kayak Company (FIKCO) offer multi-day kayaking trips in the island groups of Vava’u and Ha’apai.
+Many of their tours involve camping each night of the trip, whether it’s in a Tongan village or on the beach of a glorious uninhabited island.

 Glamping in Tonga